-- Record any medical information on the student's check-in form, report to the Centre Manager and also record it in the medical notes on the student's record on Elsie. - It may be necessary to complete an Individual Healthcare Plan for the student.
-This should be approved by the CM. - Check whether the student has brought medication.
+- Arrivals desk staff check whether the student has a medical condition not notified by the parents, - Any medical information must be noted on the student's House Check-in Form, reported to the House Parent and also recorded in the medical notes section in the Log Book, - It may be necessary to complete an Individual Healthcare Plan for the student.
+This should be approved by the CM or WSSM.
+If a House Parent or other member of ESC staff is unsure as to a course of action, they should always consult the WSSM or CM, - Check whether the student has brought medication.
 All prescribed medication sent with the student must be clearly labelled in English.
-This must include dose, frequency, any storage instructions, and possible side effects. - Prescribed medications must stay in their original container. - They must only be issued to the student for whom they have been prescribed, - The original dispensing label must not be altered. - Medicines should be bagged, labelled, and stored securely in the Centre Management Office while the student is in school unless alternative storage instructions are received, and with the homestay host, while the student is there. - Whenever medication is administered, it must be recorded on that student's Medication Form - Non-prescription medications should not be sent with a child but, if they are, the student will be asked to hand them in to the host on arrival and to declare these on the Monday during new student check-in to allow necessary documentation to be completed.
+This must include dose, frequency, any storage instructions, and possible side effects, - Prescribed medications must stay in their original container, - They must only be issued to the student for whom they have been prescribed, - The original dispensing label must not be altered, - Medicines should be bagged, labelled, and stored securely in the Centre Management Office unless alternative storage instructions are received, - Whenever medication is administered, it must be recorded on that student's Medication Form, - Non-prescription medications should not be sent with a child but, if they are, the student will be asked to hand them in to the House Parent on arrival to allow necessary documentation to be completed.
 We also ask that the English translation, dose, and reason for medication be included.